MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-using.md

 1. Test your Adaptive Card with Postman:

-    * Test the Adaptive Card using Postman to send a POST request to the URL, created to set up Incoming Webhook.
+    * Test the Adaptive Card using [Postman](https://www.postman.com) to send a POST request to the URL, created to set up Incoming Webhook.
     * Paste the JSON file in the body of the request and view the Adaptive Card message in Teams.

+> [!TIP]
+> Use Adaptive Card [code samples and templates](https://adaptivecards.io/samples) to test the body of POST request.

 ## Rate limiting for connectors